futureofcoding/futureofcoding.org/essays/power.md

 ---
-title: Visual Programming
+title: The Trick to Get Any Student Interested In Computer Science and How It'll Change the World
 ---

-# Visual Programming

-The Trick to Get Any Student Interested In Computer Science and How It'll Change the World
+# The Trick to Get Any Student Interested In Computer Science and How It'll Change the World

 As a computer science teacher, I sometimes found myself with a student totally uninterested in programming.
 However I always had a secret in my back pocket that no kid could resist falling for.